-1. Students having obtained an 'HBO degree' from a Dutch institute of professional education in Computer, Science and Engineering can gain access to the Master's degree programme Computer and Embedded Systems Engineering (CESE) via a bridging programme.
+1. Students having obtained an 'HBO degree' from a Dutch university of applied sciences in Technical Computer Science (Technische Informatica) can gain access to the Master's degree programme Computer and Embedded Systems Engineering (CESE) via a bridging programme.

 The bridging programme contains the following courses: